christofs/paige/README.md

 ![Replication of figure 4.4](fig_4-4/fig_4-4_replication-lineplot-paige44.svg)

+Note that there are two additional datapoints in this plot, for the nouvelle of the period 1641-1660.
+These are not included in Paige's original plot.

-An alternative visualisation of the data relevant to figure 4.4:
+The following is an alternative visualisation of the data relevant to figure 4.4:

 ![Re-analysis of figure 4.4](fig_4-4/fig_4-4_box%2Bscatter-score.svg)